ajosedev/knowledge/notes/20211029153348-semantic-design-tokens.md

 If your design tokens are named after tints/shades, such as `grey100`, it's easy to change the underlying hex value to perform a wide sweeping change.
 However, if a single token is used used for more than one consistent use, such as `grey300` representing both disabled text and a menu background colour, it's impossible to change one without changing the other.

 By introducing an additional abstraction layer above your tints/shades, e.g. `text--disabled` maps to `grey300`, it's possible to change one use without changing the other.
+It's really about identifying the things that [[20200307101703-easy-to-change|change together]].
+If a colour used in two places is supposed to be kept in sync, consider if there should be a shared token.
 Note that the amount of layers matter here: [[20220819043510-design-tokens-abstraction-layers]]

 However this probably can be extended too far and get confusing, do you need separate tokens for menu-bg, card-bg, etc?
 Don't go overboard.